Loluwafemi/finTrack/app/backends/sveltekit/README.md

-4. Then reverse the host to a secure one. netsh interface portproxy add v4tov4 listenport=8080 connectaddress=172.18.208.1 listenaddress=127.0.0.1 connectport=8080 protocol=tcp
+4. Then reverse the host to a secure one.

+netsh interface portproxy add v4tov4 connectaddress=localhost connectport=8080 listenaddress=127.0.0.1 listenport=8080 protocol=tcp